 You have to make sure that people will be able to relate to your business, and that they will associate what you do with positive thoughts and good feelings.
 Respond to your customers as quickly as you can.
 Give them useful information instead of pre-rehearsed fluff (they will instantly recognize it as fake and will instantly hate your guts for it).
 Above all, be honest with your consumers at all times, so that they will come to trust you and your brand.

-On a technical side, make your web pages easy to navigate, well-organized, easy on the eyes and make them load fast.
+On a technical side, make your web pages easy to navigate, well-organized, easy on the eyes and make them load fast like this blog site.
 Great functionality across platforms and intuitive organization are your best weapons in the war for conversion.

 Have a strategy for managing your online reputation